Leo Tolstoy

 3

-Just as dryness (the absence of dampness) depends on two causes in nature that are contrary to one another: very cold temperatures (winter frost) and very hot temperatures (summer heat), so is decisiveness of character (the absence of hesitation) in the human being conditioned by two causes that are contrary to one another: a purely pagan human consciousness on the one hand, and a purely Christian one on the other.
+Just as dryness (the absence of dampness) depends on two causes in nature that are contrary to one another: very cold temperatures (winter frost) and very hot temperatures (summer heat), so too decisiveness of character (the absence of hesitation) is conditioned in the human being by two causes that are contrary to one another: a purely pagan human consciousness on the one hand, and a purely Christian one on the other.

 And, just as one finds more dampness rather than dryness than ever in springtime, i.e. in the period of transition between winter and summer, so too one finds the least decisiveness of character in the human being undergoing his transition from paganism to Christianity, who experiences more hesitation than ever with respect to what he should do and how he should act.